On Visit To Chile, Pope Asks For Forgiveness Over Sex-Abuse Scandal

 It's not clear if the pope will meet with sexual abuse survivors during his trip, the AP reports.

-Green reports from the Chilean capital: "Around half a million people are expected to attend Pope Francis' open-air mass in central Santiago.
+Green reports from the Chilean capital: "Around half a million people are expected to attend Pope Francis' open-air Mass in central Santiago.
 From there, he will visit a women's prison in Santiago, followed by a trip to southern Chile where he will address the struggle of the Mapuche people — an indigenous group — to recuperate ancestral land from the Chilean government."

-While once a stronghold of the Catholic Church, Chile is now among Latin America's most secular nations, and the image of the Church has taken a severe hit over what many see as a cover-up.
-In 2011, the Rev. Fernando Karadima, who served in the southern city of Osorno was found guilty and dismissed for abusing dozens of minors over a decades-long period beginning in the 1980s.
+While once a stronghold of the Catholic Church, Chile is now among Latin America's most secular nations, and the image of the church has taken a severe hit over what many see as a cover-up.
+In 2011, the Rev. Fernando Karadima, who served in the southern city of Osorno, was found guilty and dismissed for abusing dozens of minors over a decades-long period beginning in the 1980s.

 He was replaced in 2015 by a protégé, Juan Barros, who victims of Karadima say knew about the abuse but did nothing.
 Barros has denied any knowledge of the incidents.